kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_time_management.md

 ts.get_sample_rate()
 ```

-## Resampling to a new frequency
+## Resampling

-To resample the TimeSeries to a different sample rate, we use [ktk.TimeSeries.resample](api/ktk.TimeSeries.resample.rst), which takes a new frequency or time array as argument.
+To resample the TimeSeries to a different sample rate, we use [ktk.TimeSeries.resample](api/ktk.TimeSeries.resample.rst), which takes either a new frequency or a new time array as argument.
 To downsample our TimeSeries to 20Hz, we would do:

 ```{code-cell} ipython3
 ts_20Hz = ts.resample(20.0)